thep0y/python-black/README.md

 #### 2 Settings

-There are only one modifiable property in settings:
+There is only one modifiable property in settings:

 ```js
 {